antoinevinial/react-boilerplate/README.md

 To solve this problem, we have 2 solutions :
 - Using [React Snap](https://www.npmjs.com/package/react-snap) : this package is going to crawl your website locally each time you launch the deploy command.
 As a result, you will have a folder with generated .html files pages.
 You can now redirect Google Crawlers based on user agent to this particular folder.
 - [Prerender.io](https://prerender.io/) : this service is really popular inside the JS community.
-It does same thing than React Snap but with more flexible.
-You can also add webhooks to renew your cached pages based on the content on the website.
+It does same thing than React Snap but with more flexible features.
+You can, for example, add webhooks to renew your cached pages based on the content changes on the website.